A practical guide to the Azure AI search Confluence connector in 2026

 eesel AI simplifies the process by allowing one-click integrations with multiple knowledge sources, not just a single Azure AI Search Confluence connector.

-With eesel AI, you can build an internal AI assistant for your team in Slack or an autonomous agent for your help desk that actually resolves tickets using your Confluence articles, all without writing a line of code.
+By using eesel AI as a complementary tool, you can build a helpful internal AI assistant in Slack or an autonomous agent for your help desk that leverages your Confluence knowledge base effectively.

 An example of an eesel AI-powered chatbot answering questions directly in Slack, a simpler alternative to a custom Azure AI Search Confluence connector build.